IanRSchultz/HomeSocLab/FileIntegrityManagement.md

 ![Screenshot of the linux ossec.cong file showing the PersonalData directory being added and marked as realtime.](/images/part2/linuxossec.png)

-I then restart the linux wazuh agent and begin modifying the data on the machine the same way I did on the windows one.
+I then restart the linux Wazuh agent and begin modifying the data on the machine the same way I did on the windows one.
 The events show up the same on Wazuh, showing various details about each of the events.

 ![Screenshow of Wazuh FIM showing the modification and deletion events of the managed files on the linux machine.](/images/part2/linuxFIM.png)